enjuk/lab12_unix/README.md

   - Professors need to have at least one rating stored in the professor_rating.csv file or the program will crash.
   - There is no validation of the data files, so if they are corrupted from outside the program it will likely crash.
   - Working data files are stored in the _default_files directory.
 Copy them to the main project directory if you need to replace corrupted files.
+  - The pause program functionality doesn't seem to work if running in windows subsystem linux.